A common reference for defining Interaction Design are Bill Verplank’s drawings, one of the creators of the noun.

 Physics says that interaction is an encounter of two elements that transform each other mutually.
 Verplank’s definition shows that the human feels the world, reflect upon it from what they know and act on the world accordingly.
 After the interaction, both human and world are not the same.

-After learning something, people want to share with others their feelings and opinions.
+Ok, but, what have changed in them?
+At the human side, the knowledge about the world have changed, which is a social endeavour.
+People think about what they feel in a social fashion, allways relating to it’s cultural values.
+I know what is knowable from the culture I’m part of.
+After learning something, people want to share with others what are their feelings and opinions.
 Then comes expression.
-What people say about something is as important as different to what they know about it.
+What people say is as important as what they know about it.
 Expression is an action oriented towards the knowledge and the world simultaneously.
-It´s a link between them.
-It makes impact on both.
+It´s a link between them since it makes impact on both.